LibreCAD/libdxfrw/README.md

 http://sourceforge.net/projects/libdxfrw

-WARNING: This project is a fork to add a CMakeLists.txt for some of our downstream project's in LibreCAD to make compiling and following this project easer.
+WARNING: This project is a fork to add a CMakeLists.txt for some of our downstream project's in LibreCAD to make compiling and following this project easier.
 ==========

 Building and installing the library